 This is especially helpful for companies that sell services or products.
 Customers want to know that if something goes wrong, they have options for getting assistance.

-5. Offer third-party validation / testimonials
+5. Offer third-party validation and testimonials

 To give your testimonials a head start in gaining your customer’s trust, there are a few best practices you can follow.

 Make your testimonials specific and value-based

 Basecamp’s testimonials are so compelling because they’re specific, and they describe the value the company or individual gained from using the product.

 If you’re going to use a well-known name, make it a relevant one